cyrusimap/cyrus-imapd/docsrc/imap/concepts/features/duplicate-message-delivery-suppression.rst

     of :task:`42`.

-Messages are delivered to IMAP users in a seemingly endless stream and near continious flow, but sometimes something fails.
+Messages are delivered to IMAP users in a seemingly endless stream and near continuous flow, but sometimes something fails.

 A sending MTA awaits confirmation from a receiving MTA or MDA, and a receiving MTA or MDA often waits giving out that confirmation until